nielsbasjes/codeowners/README.md

 Not tested on Windows so probably will not work on that because of path separators.

 ## GitIgnore edge case
-This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library does not handle the same way a git does it.
+This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library also follows.

-The edge case which is NOT handled "correctly":
+I see this as unexpected behaviour yet this is really what git really does !

 **Pattern**